Shaflovescoffee19/knowledge-based-ml-analysis/README.md

-# Knowledge-Based ML: Upregulated Genes involved in the Co-Morbidity of Patients who Undergo Maintenance Hemodialysis with Heartfailure Pipeline
+# Knowledge-Based ML: DEGs involved in the Co-Morbidity of Patients who Undergo Maintenance Hemodialysis with Heartfailure Pipeline

 A comprehensive R pipeline that integrates statistical evidence with biological knowledge to rank upregulated genes and interpret their functional impact.